opendataphilly/opendataphilly-jkan/_datasets/covid-19-test-sites.md

   be asked for identification and will also be asked for health insurance information.
   Identification will be required to receive a test.
 If you don’t have health insurance, you may still be able to receive a test by paying out-of-pocket.
-In addition, some sites may require an appointment."
+In addition, some sites may require an appointment.
+Check a location’s specific details on the map.
+  Then, call or visit the provider’s website before going for a test."
 opendataphilly_rating: null
 organization: City of Philadelphia
 resources: